Get 15% Off All Certificate Courses and Build Your Sustainability Skills! Offer Ends Feb 17th.

 sustainable innovation for the future

 Merriam-Webster defines innovation as “the introduction of something new.”
-The new refers to products and services, but also enhancements in business models or business processes.
-Sustainable innovation, driven by concern for the planet and resources, integrates sustainability management into business practices
+The new refers to products and services, but also enhancements in business models or processes.
+Sustainable innovation, driven by concern for the planet and resources, integrates sustainability management into business practices.

 Sustainable innovation consists of making intentional alterations to an organisation’s services, processes, and products to create long-term environmental and social benefits while ensuring economic profits for the business.
 This kind of innovation allows companies to invent and provide novel services or products that directly contribute to achieving global sustainability